This Ain't Rocket Surgery

 Donnie Shulzhoffer: This is hockey, OK?
 It's not rocket surgery.

 - In Roxanne, Chris remarks about the titular love interest, regarding her approachability, that "It's not like she's a rocket scientist!"
 C.D. responds that actually, that's exactly what she is.

-- In Star Trek: Into Darkness, Bones actually performs surgery on a rocket.
+- In both Star Trek VI and Star Trek Into Darkness, Bones actually performs surgery on a rocket.
 Repeatedly.
 (Technically it's a torpedo, but still..)

 - Kel's unseen parents in Kenan & Kel are a Rocket Scientist and a Brain Surgeon despite him being an apparent moron.

 - According to a later episode's IQ test, Kel is also apparently categorized as a genius.